HumlabLu/HumlabLu/LTABackend.md

 3. In `docker-compose.yml`, replace the image name with your own user like so: `image: $YOU/lta-api:latest`.
 4. In `package.json`, set `main` to `src/server.ts` (the actual entry point to the program).
 	* Some dependencies may need updating.
+5. In `src/constants/surveyApi.constants.ts`, set `WEBAPP_URL` to your own domain.
+	- Also set `MONGO_URL` to `mongodb://mongodb:27017/Survey` if running the application from a Docker container (most likely).

 Generating a docker image: